strangerstudios/pmpro-vat-tax/readme.txt

 Please visit our premium support site at http://www.paidmembershipspro.com for more documentation and our support forums.

 == Changelog ==

+= .4 =
+* FEATURE/BUG: Can choose a "Seller Country" from the payment settings page.
+If a customer is checking out from the same country, no VAT is charged.
+* ENHANCEMENT: Added VAT number to invoices and order notes.

 = .3 =
 * FEATURE: Now supports PayPal Express and TwoCheckout